For detailed examples of different types of McGill References, see the McGill: Examples & Applications page.

 Section 684 of the Criminal Code states: “A court of appeal or a judge of that court may, at any time, assign counsel to act on behalf of an accused.”

-Even if a case name is mentioned in the running text, include the name and the citation in the footnote.
+- If the case name is mentioned in the running text, there is no need to repeat the case name in the footnote.

 However, given the Supreme Court of Canada’s pronouncement in St-Cloud10 that an ....
 Wagner J held “he or she might take account of the fact that the trial of the accused will be held at a much later date.”11